eea/clms-nvlcc/README.md

 ## Overview

 This repository contains a Jupyter Notebook and accompanying scripts used for detecting and analyzing Urban Heat Islands (UHIs) using the CLMS HRL Imperviousness Density 2021 dataset.
-The analysis investigates the correlation between artificial surface sealing and elevated land surface temperatures, demonstrating how urbanization contributes to localized heating effects.
+The notebook investigates the correlation between artificial surface sealing and elevated land surface temperatures, demonstrating how urbanization contributes to localized heating effects.

 ## Features
 - Exploration of UHIs across different cities in Austria.